openhab/openhab-addons/bundles/org.openhab.binding.hdpowerview/README.md

 So the hub implements the `refresh` Switch type channel (see above) in order to overcome this issue.

-Note: You can also force the hub to refresh itself by sending an item `Refresh` command in a rule, as follows:
+Note: You can also force the hub to refresh itself by sending a `Refresh` command in a rule to an item that is connected to a channel in the hub as follows:

 ```
 import org.eclipse.smarthome.core.types.RefreshType